brian-seruwuge/eval-cso/Readme.md

 Prefer to write tests where possible for complex components that consume API data.
 (This maybe relaxed due to time limit issues)

 Ensure that your code is well typed where possible.

+## Tool / technologies used

+- Glamorous for JS in CSS styling
+- Storybook
+- Next.js
+- storybook
+- Semantic-ui